FilippoPisello/FilippoPisello/README.md

 # Welcome!
-I'm Filippo and I am a Data Analytics student.
+I'm Filippo and I am a Data Analyst at Picnic technology.
 Take a look around to see what I am up to.

 ## Who I am
 - Stereotype italian :pizza: